 This unit of study covers skull, muscles of facial expression, muscles of jaw and neck, ear, eye, nose, oral cavity and larynx and pharynx as well as peripheral distribution of cranial nerves in the head and neck.
 The functional components of the cranial nerves and their relationship to the special senses and special motor functions such as facial gesture and speech are also studied.
 The practical sessions aim to provide students with the ability to recognise the structures studied in human prosections & in medical images especially X Rays & CT scans & to know their main anatomical relationships.
 Students will also be encouraged to relate their understanding of these structures to current research in anatomy & histology & in related fields such as molecular biology and physiology.

 Further unit of study information

-One 1-hour lecture and two 2-hour tutorials per week.
+Two 1-hour lectures and two 2-hour tutorials per week

 Rohan, Yokochi, Lutjen-drecoll.
 Color Atlas of Human Anatomy.